TELYT R 350mm F4.8

 2.Usability

-The lens barrel has a neat shape seen in later Leica R lenses.
+The barrel shape of the Terito R 350mm is a neat design seen in the later Leica R lenses.

-The focus ring is wide and easy to turn, and the aperture is attached to the lens and is solidly built to not rotate unintentionally.
+In terms of operability, the focus ring is wide and easy to turn.
+The aperture ring is attached to the lens and is solidly built so that it won’t rotate unintentionally.

-It weighs just under 2kg, but it doesn’t feel that heavy because it is long and slender.
-The lens is just under 30cm long, so it does not fit in a camera bag when attached to a camera.
+It weighs just under 2kg, but it doesn’t feel that heavy because it’s long and slender.
+Since the lens is 29cm long, it may not fit in your camera bag when attached to the camera.
+The hood is a retractable type, and the hood is long enough to be reassuring when outdoors.

-It is a lens that you can occasionally see on the market, but the price varies greatly.
-The one I own was slightly cloudy and I bought it for a few tens of thousands of yen.
-It is probably in good condition, but I have seen expensive ones priced at around 150,000 yen.
+This lens is sometimes seen on the market, but the price varies greatly.
+The one I own was slightly cloudy and I bought it for several tens of thousands of yen.
+The lens is probably in good condition, but I have seen it priced at around 150,000 yen.

-It seems to be made in Germany (ELW) and Canada (ELC), but I have only seen the German one (ELW).
+There are German (ELW) and Canadian (ELC) versions, but I have only seen the German version (ELW).

-Due to the position of the rear lens, it seems that the x1.4 APO-EXTENDER can also be used, but this is unknown as it has not been tested in real life.
+Due to the position of the rear lens, it seems that the x1.4 APO-EXTENDER can also be used, but I have not tested it in person so I am not sure.

-All Leica telephoto lenses have a wide image circle, and this lens covers the 44 x 33 mm sensor of the X1DII, so there is no vignetting in the corners.
-When using the X1DII’s electronic shutter, care must be taken to avoid image distortion caused by subject movement, but it is more resistant to camera shake than a mechanical shutter.
+All Leica telephoto lenses have a wide image circle, and this lens covers the 44 x 33 mm sensor of the X1DII-50c, so there is no vignetting in the corners.
+When using the electronic shutter of the X1DII, care must be taken to avoid image distortion caused by subject movement, but it is more resistant to camera shake than a mechanical shutter.

-Of course, it can be used without any problems with the EOS-1DsMKIII, but since it has a long focal length of 350mm, there is a high risk of camera shake due to the shutter mechanism of a single-lens reflex camera.
-I envy recent cameras that have built-in image stabilization mechanisms.
+Of course, it can be used with the EOS-1DsMKIII without any problems, but since it has a long focal length of 350mm, there is a high risk of camera shake due to the shutter mechanism of a single-lens reflex camera.
+I envy recent cameras that have an in-body image stabilization mechanism.

 Specification